dimo414/ProfileGem/README.md

         . ~/ProfileGem/load.sh

     And you're good to go!
 Your next shell instance will load ProfileGem at start.
-Execute the above command in your current shell to drop ProfileGem in where you are.
+You can also execute the above command in a running shell to load ProfileGem manually, for instance to temporarily deploy your shell on another machine.

 ## Using ProfileGem

 Once configured, there should be little you need to do with ProfileGem directly, however there are some utilities worth knowing about:

 * `_PGEM_DEBUG=true`: Set this, either in `~/.bashr` or inline (e.g. `_PGEM_DEBUG=true ~/ProfileGem/load.sh`) to output debug messages related to ProfileGem.
-* `pgem_reload`: If you make a change to any of your gems or your config file, you can reload them by running `pgem_reload`.
+* `pgem_reload`: If you make a change to any of your gems or your config file, you can reload it by running `pgem_reload`.
 * `pgem_update`: Updates ProfileGem and all checked out gems from their parent repositories and reloads them.
-* `pgem_info`: Print basic usage information about each gem
+* `pgem_info`: Print basic usage information about each gem, this needs more functionality

+### Customizing With `local.conf.sh`

+In addition to specifying the gems to load (and their order), `local.conf.sh` lets you customize the behavior of gems.
+Each gem defines a `base.conf.sh` file which contains default values you can update in your `local.conf.sh`.
+For instance, a gem might configure your terminal prompt, but allow the user to specify the hostname's color; rather than needing to manually modify `$PS1` on each machine, your `local.conf.sh` might look like this:

+    #GEM myshell
+    HOST_COLOR=RED

+Now `myshell.gem` will actually configure the `$PS1`, but use the locally specified `$HOST_COLOR`.

 ### Crontabs

-ProfileGem includes a powerful cron deployment utility, allowing you to define jobs to be run per-gem, then configure which jobs should be included per machine, and generate crontabs dynamically.
-Jobs are defined in a `jobs.txt` file in each gem, see below for more details on creating these files.
+ProfileGem includes an extensible cron deployment utility, allowing you to define useful jobs per-gem, then configure which jobs should be run per machine, and generate crontabs dynamically.

 * `PGEM_JOBS=...`: Set this to a space-separated list of jobs ProfileGem is aware of to include these jobs in ProfileGem's generated crontab.
 * `pgem_cron_info`: Outputs information about ProfileGem's cronjobs, particularly the PATH variable it will use, and the list of availible jobs to enable.
-* `pgem_cron_out`: Writes a crontab to stdout for easy review.
+* `pgem_cron_out`: Prints the crontab to stdout for easy review.
 * `pgem_cron_user`: Writes the ProfileGem cron jobs to the user's crontab, essentially `pgem_cron_out | crontab`.
-* `pgem_cron_etc`: Writes the ProfileGem cron jobs to `/etc/cron.d/`, preserving the udisabled, however any jobs included in `$PGEM_JOBS` are enabled in the current machine.
-This allows gens to define potentially complex jobs internally, letting individual machines/users easily enable the jobs they need.
+* `pgem_cron_etc`: Writes the ProfileGem cron jobs to `/etc/cron.d/`, preserving the users crontab.

-For example, suppose we define the following jobs:

-The `jobs.txt` files in all loaded gems are merged into one crontab file, configured to use the same path as the current environment.
-All jobs by default are disabled, however any jobs included in `$PGEM_JOBS` are enabled in the current machine.
-This allows gens to define potentially complex jobs internally, letting individual machines/users easily enable the jobs they need.
-The `jobs.txt` file can also contain regular cronjobs, preceeded by a '#', or comments, preceeded by a '##'.
+By default, all jobs are disabled, however any jobs specified in `$PGEM_JOBS` will be enabled for the current machine.
+This allows gems to define complex or conflicting jobs internally, and let individual machines/users easily enable the jobs they need.

-For example, suppose we define the following jobs:

-    real-data  |  0 0 * * *  |  loadData real
-    test-data  |  0 0 * * *  |  loadData test
-    build      |  0 1 * * *  |  make clean all

-On our developement machine, we might set the following:

-    PGEM_JOBS="test-data build"

-Which would enable the `test-data` and `build` jobs but leave the `real-data` job disabled, while a more powerful test machine could conversely be configured to build with real data via:

-    PGEM_JOBS="real-data build"

 ## Creating A Gem

-A gem template is availible in `ProfileGem/template`, to create your own, simply copy it to a `.gem` directory, e.g. `cp -R template myscripts.gem` - from there you can easily drop in your desired behavior into the appropriate files and have it automatically loaded up.
-For more details on how to create a gem, particularly regarding how to ensure your gem interacts safely with other gems, see the README in the `template` directory, and the comments in the individual template files.
+A gem template is availible in `ProfileGem/template`, to create your own, simply copy it to a `.gem` directory, e.g. `cp -R template myscripts.gem` - you can easily drop your desired behavior into the appropriate files of your new gem and (after updating `local.conf.sh`) ProfileGem will load it.
+For more details on how to create a gem, particularly regarding how to ensure your gem interacts safely with other gems, see the [README](/profilegem/src/tip/template/README.md) in the `template` directory, and the comments in the individual template files.

-* `base.conf.sh`: Holds default/base values for your gem
-* `environment.sh`: Configure the shell environment to use this gem; variables can be set and exported here
-* `aliases.sh`: Define shell aliases in this file
-* `functions.sh`: Define shell functions here, more powerful than alises, generally also availible to scripts
-* `commands.sh`: Commands and settings to be executed only when in an interactive shell
-* `jobs.txt`: Cronjobs to be loaded up and deployed by ProfileGem
-* `scripts/`: Directory to be added to the path, can hold more complex/compartmentalized scripts that don't belong in `functions.sh`